rayhog/aviator-jekyll-template/_documentation/tql1.04.md

       `MATCH (s:SOFTWARE_EDITION)-[:HAS_A]->(p:SOFTWARE_PRODUCT)`<br>
        You must add an alias for software product becuause you use the alias (p) in the return clause to return the product name.
     3. You use the `RETURN` clause to define the query output by referring to the alias and attributes.<br>
-       You use the attributes `edition` from software edition and `product` from the software product node.<br> `RETURN s.edition, p.product` or you can return all attributes by using `RETURN s, p` <br>
+       You use the attributes `edition` from software edition, and `product` from the software product node.<br> `RETURN s.edition, p.product` or you can return all attributes by using `RETURN s, p` <br>
-    4. To limit the number of results, you use the `LIMIT` clause to limit the results to five or any number that you define.<br>
+    4. To limit the number of results, you use the `LIMIT` clause to limit the results to five or any other number.<br>

    ![API Image](/images/ed_to_prod.png)<br>&nbsp;